-Controlled Substances / Paraphernalia Policy 227 - adopted October 24, 2011
+Controlled Substances / Paraphernalia

 The Board recognizes that the abuse of controlled substances is a serious problem with legal, physical and social implications for the whole school community.
 As an educational institution, the schools shall strive to prevent abuse of controlled substances.